unlocomqx/addons-docs/docs/src/dynamicproduct/17-custom-scripts.md

 ## Setting the price element

-Sometimes, the module can't find the price element because the theme has a different html structure than the default theme.
+In some cases, the module isn't able to find the price element because the theme has a different html structure than the default theme.
 To fix that, you can set the variable `dp_price_hook` to tell the module which element to update after calculating the price.